 Her next novel, Secret Son, revisits questions of identity and class.
 The main character is Youssef El Mekki, a shy, bookish young man living in a slum in Casablanca who discovers that his father is a wealthy businessman.
 When Youssef’s father welcomes him into a sophisticated, highly corrupt world, Youssef must renegotiate complex issues of family, ideology, and society.
 Lalami’s depiction of contemporary Moroccan life, “illuminating the social, political, religious and poverty issues facing its citizens—especially its still-hopeful young—is both sensitive and startling” (The Los Angeles Times).
 Secret Son was longlisted for the Orange Prize.

 The Moor’s Account was a finalist for the 2015 Pulitzer Prize for Fiction.
 It imagines the life of the first black explorer of America: a Moroccan slave whose voice is missing from the history books.
 In 1527, a Spanish expedition to Florida met with disaster.
 Four survivors—three Spanish noblemen and a Moroccan slave—lived with Native American tribes for six years before escaping and wandering through what is now Florida, Texas, New Mexico, and Arizona.
 Years later, the Spaniards wrote and spoke about their ordeal, but the slave—Mustafa al-Zamori, always called Estevanico—was never asked to share his story.
 Finally, Lalami gives him a voice in The Moor’s Account, which Salman Rushdie called “an absorbing story of…a frightening, brutal, and much-falsified history.”

 Lalami is currently working on a novel about the murder of a Moroccan in California as well as a nonfiction book about the modern immigrant experience in America.

-Laila Lalami’s writing has been published in Newsweek, the Los Angeles Times, The Washington Post, The Guardian, The New York Times, and The Nation, where she is a monthly columnist.
+Laila Lalami’s writing has been published in The New Yorker, The Los Angeles Times, The Washington Post, The Guardian, The New York Times, and The Nation, where she is a monthly columnist.
 Her writing has been translated into ten languages.
 A graduate of Université Mohammed-V in Rabat, she also attended University College in London and the University of Southern California, where she earned a PhD in linguistics.
 Lalami has received a Fulbright Fellowship, a British Council Fellowship, a Lannan Foundation Residency Fellowship, and a Guggenheim Fellowship.
 She teaches creative writing at the University of California at Riverside.